Skip to content

 United States

 We acknowledge accessibility reports within 5 business days.
 Confirmed issues that block access to information or essential function are prioritized and typically resolved within 30 days, faster when feasible.
-Where a fix will take longer, we will provide an alternative means of access on request.
+Where a fix will take longer, we'll provide an alternative means of access on request.

 Assessment approach

-This site is evaluated using a combination of automated and human review: axe-core via Playwright and Chrome Lighthouse for automated checks; manual keyboard-only navigation; screen reader spot checks with VoiceOver on macOS and iOS and NVDA on Windows; and manual color-contrast verification.
-Automated tools alone cannot certify WCAG conformance, which is why we also rely on manual review.
+This site is evaluated using a combination of automated and human review against the WCAG 2.2 Level AA success criteria: axe-core via Playwright and Chrome Lighthouse for automated checks; manual keyboard-only navigation; screen reader spot checks with VoiceOver on macOS and iOS and NVDA on Windows; and manual color-contrast verification.
+Automated tools alone can't certify WCAG conformance, which is why we also rely on manual review.
 Dated conformance reviews are kept on file by the publisher and are available on request.

 Formal complaints

-If you contact us about an accessibility issue and you are not satisfied with our response, you may file a complaint with the U.S. Department of Justice Civil Rights Division at ADA.gov, or with the appropriate civil rights office in your jurisdiction.
+If you contact us about an accessibility issue and you aren't satisfied with our response, you may file a complaint with the U.S. Department of Justice Civil Rights Division at ADA.gov, or with the appropriate civil rights office in your jurisdiction.

 Standards monitoring

-We design and build to WCAG 2.1 Level AA.
-We are evaluating the new WCAG 2.2 success criteria (focus appearance, dragging movements, target size minimum, consistent help, redundant entry, accessible authentication) for incorporation into our internal testing matrix.
+Our conformance target is WCAG 2.2 Level AA, the current published standard.
+We monitor for updates to the WCAG and to the U.S. Department of Justice's accessibility rulemaking under the ADA, and we update this statement when the applicable standard changes.
 Where this site is read from the European Union, the European Accessibility Act (Directive (EU) 2019/882) may apply; we welcome accessibility reports from EU readers and respond on the same schedule we use for U.S. readers.

 Last reviewed